With the growing complexity of Facebook’s ever-changing algorithm, finding the best time to post on Facebook is more difficult every year.

 Use a scheduling tool like Hootsuite to set up these tests ahead of time and provide engagement metrics to track their success.

-This is also a great strategy for your Facebook Ads, which are just as time-dependent as any other post you make.
+A/B testing is ideal for both posts and Facebook Ads, which are just as time-dependent as any organic content you make.

-Competitive analysis also shows you the different types of content you’re up against, and can help you differentiate yourself from the crowd.
+A competitive analysis also shows you the different types of content you’re up against and can help you differentiate yourself from the crowd.

-What do you think?
 What are the best times to post on Facebook for your specific audience?
-Do they line up with what we’ve discussed here?
 How did you find your optimal posting times?
-Leave us a comment and let us know what you think!
+Leave us a comment, and let us know what you think!